-The City of Austin will host the Career Expo to help build a stronger and more vibrant community by providing opportunities for employers to fill their openings and for attendees to find gainful employment.
+The City of Austin hosts a Career Expo to help build a stronger and more vibrant community by providing opportunities for employers to fill their openings, and for attendees to find gainful employment.

 The City of Austin’s Earned Sick Time Ordinance aims to address the needs of workers in Austin for limited time off for health and safety needs.
 The intent of the ordinance is also to reduce employee turnover and unemployment, and to benefit the local economy.
 The law requires employers to accrue sick time and allow employees to request payment for usage of sick time for personal illness or injury.